20kdc/byond-data-docs/formats/DMB.md

 The DMB file format starts with an optional "shebang line" ("#!") for Unix executable interpreter business.

+When a specific set of executor options are *not* being forced, it's (likely?) possible to write arbitrary comment lines.
+For perfect read logic, read lines at the start of the file until you find one without "#", then backtrack a character.
+Record all of this and consider it a blob of data that you have absolutely no reason to care about whatsoever (because that's what it is).

+It follows (or starts) with a line of the form `world bin v512\n` (at time of writing).

-A value which we'll call the "base pointer/key" (which is presumably used so that file-position-based encryption doesn't royally fail for shebang interpreter changes) is set to the file position at this point.
+A value which we'll call the "base pointer/key" (which is presumably used so that file-position-based encryption doesn't royally fail for shebang interpreter changes) is set to the file position of the start of this line (the 'w').

 This is a 32-bit value that gets downcast as necessary.

-It follows (or starts) with a line of the form `world bin v512\n` (at time of writing).

 This version is the GEN Version.